 We are a subsidiary of SEACOR, a NYSE-listed company that is in the business of owning, operating, investing in, and marketing equipment, primarily in the offshore oil and gas, industrial aviation and marine transportation industries.
 Following completion of this offering, SEACOR will not own any shares of our Class A common stock and will own all of the issued and outstanding shares of our Class B common stock.
 Our amended and restated certificate of incorporation provides for a dual-class structure of our common stock.
 The shares of our Class A common stock, the class of stock we are selling in this offering, have one vote per share.
 The shares of our Class B common stock have eight votes per share.
 The Class A common stock is the only class of stock that will be publicly traded.
 Following consummation of this offering, SEACOR will own all of the issued and outstanding shares of our Class B common stock, and will hold approximately % of the combined voting power of all of our issued and outstanding capital stock.
 In addition, the shares of Class B common stock are automatically convertible into shares of Class A common stock upon specified events or, prior to a tax-free spin-off, at the option of the holders of Class B common stock.
 The shares of Class A common stock are not convertible into any other shares of our capital stock.
 In addition, SEACOR owns all of the outstanding shares of our Series A preferred stock, which is convertible into shares of our Class B common stock at the applicable conversion rates.
-We intend to use the net proceeds of this offering to redeem shares of our Series A preferred stock at the original issue price of \$100 per share plus accrued but unpaid dividends.
+In connection with the consummation of the offering, we intend to convert shares of our Series A preferred stock into (the midpoint of the price range set forth on the cover of this prospectus).
+We intend to common stock at a conversion rate assuming an initial public offering price of \$ use the net proceeds of this offering to redeem additional outstanding shares of our Series A preferred stock at the original issue price of \$100 per share, plus any accrued but unpaid dividends.
 Following this offering, we expect to have shares of our Series A preferred stock outstanding.
 See "Description of Capital Stock-6% Cumulative Perpetual Preferred Stock, Series A."